SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

 ![Android](doc/hello_sudplus_android.png)
 ![iPhone](doc/hello_sudplus_iphone.png)

-# 5. Sequence Diagram for Client and SudMGP SDK Invocation
+# 5. Sequence Diagram for Client and SudGIP SDK Invocation
 ![AppCallSudMGPSeqDiag.png](doc/AppCallSudMGPSeqDiag.png)

 # 6. Other Considerations
 - For initial integration, please choose the appropriate SDK based on the game you want to integrate.
-You can find the SDK here: [SudMGPSDK](https://github.com/SudTechnology/sud-mgp-android/blob/main/README_en.md).
+You can find the SDK here: [SudGIPSDK](https://github.com/SudTechnology/sud-mgp-android/blob/main/README_en.md).
 - If resource obfuscation is enabled for the project, please add the following obfuscation whitelist for AndResGuard.
   Note: If using AabResGuard, prepend each entry with '*.', for example '*.R.id.reload_btn'.
   For other obfuscation tools, please refer to their specific whitelist configuration rules.